After the operation

 Patients often experience pain in their shoulders and under their ribs.
 This is due to a small amount of air that will gradually disappear over the next 2 to 4 days.

-We will give you painkillers to take home.
+We advise you to take over-the-counter pain medicine.

 Your results